perrette/dimarray/README.rst

 - **larry**
-    ...was pioneer as labelled array, it skips nans in along-axis transforms and comes with many handy methods.
-After giving it a go, I find it is not so intuitive to use, but this is a matter of taste. `larry` does not seem to support naming dimensions.
+    ...was pioneer as labelled array, it skips nans in along-axis transforms and comes with a wealth of built-in methods.
+It seems to do a very good job but does not offer as many features as `dimarray` or `pandas` as far as indexing is concerned.
+For example it does not support naming dimensions and does not support indexing on axis values (but provides `get` method for single element access).
+Still, from the structure (array-like), `dimarray` is closer to larry than to pandas.

 Compared with these two pacakges, `dimarray` adds the possibility of passing axis name to the various methods, instead of simply axis rank.
+Having a focus on dimension names and axis values instead of axis rank and position of elements along an axis is a strong feature of `dimarray`.
 This applies for instance to along-axis operation, `take` and `put` methods, or reshaping operations.

 - **iris**